Vinod Aggarwal: Biography

 Aggarwal has been influential in the fields of U.S. trade policy, corporate strategy, international trade institutions, globalization, international debt rescheduling, international political economy, and international relations.
 His research expertise includes the international politics of trade, international finance, comparative public policy, rational choice, and bargaining theory.
 Frequently, he has been sought out in these areas by the private and public sector.

 He has worked with a number of Fortune 500 corporations such as Cisco, Hewlett-Packard, and Qualcomm, as well as other companies including Herman Miller, Italcementi, ARCO, and Nestle.
 Aggarwal was named Chief Economist for the global growth consulting firm Frost and Sullivan.
 In the public sector, Aggarwal has consulted with the U.S. Department of Commerce, World Trade Organization, Organisation for Economic Co-operation and Development, the Group of Thirty (G30), IFAD, the International Labour Organization, ASEAN, and the World Bank.

-In November 2008, he addressed the APEC CEO Summit in Lima, Peru.
-That same year, Aggarwal was an Abe Fellow with the Japan Foundation for 2008–2009.
+In November 2008, Dr. Aggarwal addressed the APEC CEO Summit in Lima, Peru.
+That same year, he was an Abe Fellow with the Japan Foundation for 2008–2009.
 He is a fellow with the Center for Globalisation Research at the University of London, a member of the Council on Foreign Relations, and a founding member of the United States Asia Pacific Council.
 In 2003–2004, Aggarwal was a Fellow at the Woodrow Wilson Center in which he researched the pursuit of multiple modes of trade liberalization on the stability of the world trading system.

 He regularly teaches undergraduate and graduate courses on international political economy, international relations, and business and public policy.
 Aggarwal was the recipient of the Cheit Outstanding Teaching Award from the Haas School of Business for Ph.D. teaching in 1997.
 In 2003 he was first runner-up for the Cheit Award for MBA teaching and won in 2005 first place.